Cambridge Analytica is shutting down

 The firm was accused of improperly obtaining personal information on behalf of political clients.

-According to Facebook, data about up to 87 million of its members was harvested by an app and then passed onto the political consultancy.
+According to Facebook, data about up to 87 million of its members was harvested by a quiz app and then passed on to the political consultancy.

 The social network said its own probe into the matter would continue.